 This led to defining a programme in two phases: a purely analytical phase to assess the predictive capabilities of existing tools for reactor cases (Phase 1), possibly followed by a phase to resolve the remaining uncertainties through performing complementary analytical work and confirmatory testing (Phase 2).

 Phase 1 was started in January 2002 in the form of a coordinated action, not a joint project, where each partner financed his own work and had a duration 3.5 years until mid-2005.
 Comparisons and analyses were performed through emails exchanges and five meetings, one by task.
 A technical programme committee assisted the programme co-ordinator and provided wide technical and international support to the action.

 The synthesis of the findings of phase 1 is available in "OECD RESEARCH PROGRAMME ON FUEL-COOLANT INTERACTION STEAM EXPLOSION RESOLUTION FOR NUCLEAR APPLICATIONS – SERENA, Final Report - December 2006" [NEA/CSNI/R(2007)11].

-One of the main findings of this programme was that in-vessel FCI would not challenge the integrity of the nuclear reactor containment but that this scenario could not be ruled out for ex-vessel FCI.
+One of the main findings of this programme was that in-vessel FCI would not challenge the integrity of the nuclear reactor containment, but the scenario could not be ruled out for ex-vessel FCI.

-These goals will be achieved by using the complementary features of the TROI (KAERI) and KROTOS (CEA) corium facilities, including fitness-for-purpose oriented analytical activities.
-KROTOS is more suited for investigating the intrinsic FCI characteristics in a one-dimensional geometry.
-TROI is more suited for testing the FCI behaviour of these materials in reactor-like conditions by having more mass and multi-dimensional melt water interaction geometry.
+These goals were achieved by using the complementary features of the TROI (KAERI) and KROTOS (CEA) corium facilities, including fitness-for-purpose-oriented analytical activities.
+KROTOS was more suited for investigating the intrinsic FCI characteristics in a one-dimensional geometry.
+TROI was more suited for testing the FCI behaviour of these materials in reactor-like conditions by having more mass and multi-dimensional melt water interaction geometry.